7Ji/archrepo/README.md

 Check [aarch64.yaml](aarch64.yaml) and [x86_64.yaml](x86_64.yaml), the `pkgbuilds` section declares the lists.
 The URLs follows the alias rule documented [here](https://github.com/7Ji/arch_repo_builder#config).

 Note that, different from most of the existing repos, I don't maintain the repo config alongside the packages.
 But most of them are available either on AUR, or under [7Ji-PKGBUILDs organisation](https://github.com/7Ji-PKGBUILDs).

+You might find the following packages useful:
+- `ffmpeg-mpp`, `ffmpeg4.4-mpp`, `chromium-mpp`, `kodi-matrix-mpp-git`, `kodi-nexus-mpp-git` provide a powerful and attractive video decoding and playback experience on your ArchLinux ARM box.
+- `linux-aarch64-orangepi5-git`, `linux-radxa-rkbsp5-git`, `linux-aarch64-7ji`, `linux-aarch64-flippy` provide up-to-date kernels for your ArchLinux ARM box.
+- `ffmpeg-full` provide a powerful video en/decoding toolbox for your ArchLinux box.
+- `qbittorrent-enhanced-nox-git` makes your box ideal for headless seeding application.
+- `ampart`, `ampart-git`, `git-mirrorer`, `usb2host` are all shiny tools and sysutils written by 7Ji and they're released here officially.
+- many other packages waiting for you to try out

+Special note for **ArchLinux ARM**: all of the kernel packages in this repo follows the **ArchLinux** (non-ARM) way of packing kernels, and all DTBs are stored under `/boot/dtbs/[package name]` so multiple kernels don't conflict with each other.
+They **do not** follow the ALARM way and downstream way which conflicts with each other, therefore:
+- You can install multiple kernel packages from this repo for multi-booting
+- You can install kernel packages alongside ALARM official kernels for multi-booting
+- You **must** use a different booting configuration or adapt your existing ones to boot my kernel packages.

 ## Build infrastructure
 The `aarch64` packages are built on an Orange Pi 5 Plus (RK3588 + 16G + NVMe) with an Orange Pi 5 (RK3588S + 8G) as distcc volunteer.